ruuvi-friends/ruuvi-gateway/readme.md

 ## Configurations and deployment

 Notes about Docker
 It's a bad practice to include the configurations inside the docker image.
 Especially if they contain secrets.
 To mitigate this you can either use env variables for the configuration, or you can map the `instance` folder into the docker container.
 Runing the container without any configurations will possibly result in the message `NO GATEWAYS ARE CONFIGURED!`.
+Your options are:

-    a.
-Give variables via docker run / docker compose, etc `docker run -p 5000:5000 --env-file docker_env.env ...... ` `docker run -p 5000:5000 --env INFLUX_DB_NAME=ruuvi --env INFLUX_URL=influxdb .....`
+- Give variables via docker run / docker compose, et

+       `docker run -p 5000:5000 --env-file docker_env.env ...... `

+       `docker run -p 5000:5000 --env INFLUX_DB_NAME=ruuvi --env INFLUX_URL=influxdb .....`
-       etc

-    b.
-Map the instance folder (that is not originally in the image) which will override the defaults
+- Map the instance folder (that is not originally in the image) which will override the defaults

 A production ready image is published in sergioisidoro/ruuvi-gateway in [docker hub](https://hub.docker.com/r/sergioisidoro/ruuvi-gateway)